So it is true I can do 7 hours to Italy just about standing on my head, piece of panettone. What I don’t do so well is practice patience.

 Some observations: seriously United, get it together.
 Every single Delta employee I encountered was so Nice, capital N. They smiled.
 They were polite.
 I am still reeling from the whole thing.
 Quit spending money to install gourmet dining experiences at EWR and start sending your miserable staff to charm school.
 Both airlines gutting their loyalty programs has won far more critics than fans, but come on.
 Delta’s experience was way ahead.

-I am currently taking up space in the Priority Pass lounge, courtesy of American Express Platinum.
+I am currently taking up space in the Priority Pass lounge.
 It’s 10am, and I am the only one in here.
 Love it.
 Free wifi.
 Coffee and snacks as far as the eye can see.
 It’s a bit warmer than I would prefer.
 I am stripping off layers and mopping up with paper towels.
 I glow but not from happiness.
 Still, I’m happy to squat here until I inevitably get thrown out for indecent exposure.

 Edited update: so, went to check my bag and saw this.